gagan23cs/MutualFunds/README.md

    * Random Forest
      Used to predict future mutual fund NAV trends.

-4. **Dataset**
+4. Dataset

-   Historical mutual fund data used for training and prediction.
+The system uses historical mutual fund data including:

+- Net Asset Value (NAV)
+- Historical returns
+- Fund category information
+- Market performance indicators

+This dataset is used to train and evaluate the machine learning models.

 User
   ↓